 Also, this drug may rarely cause serious (rarely fatal) bleeding from the stomach or intestines.
 This effect can occur without warning symptoms at any time while taking this drug.
 Older adults may be at higher risk for this effect.
 (See also Precautions and Drug Interactions sections.)

-Stop taking celecoxib and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, slurred speech.
+Stop taking celecoxib and get medical help right away if you notice any of the following rare but serious side effects: bloody or black/tarry stools, persistent stomach/abdominal pain, vomit that looks like coffee grounds, chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, sudden vision changes, trouble speaking.

 This medication is a nonsteroidal anti-inflammatory drug (NSAID), specifically a COX-2 inhibitor, which relieves pain and swelling (inflammation).
 It is used to treat arthritis, acute pain, and menstrual pain and discomfort.
 The pain and swelling relief provided by this medication helps you perform more of your normal daily activities.If you are treating a chronic condition such as arthritis, ask your doctor about non-drug treatments and/or using other medications to treat your pain.
 See also Warning section.This drug works by blocking the enzyme in your body that makes prostaglandins.
 Decreasing prostaglandins helps to reduce pain and swelling.